marcogrimaldi29/itil-4-foundation/index.md

 📍 **Find more content at [🌐 marcogrimaldi29.com](https://marcogrimaldi29.com)**

 > ITIL® is a registered trade mark of AXELOS Limited, used under permission of AXELOS Limited.
 These are personal study notes and are not affiliated with or endorsed by AXELOS or PeopleCert.

+---

+## 📈 Analytics

+This site uses [Umami](https://umami.is/) for privacy-friendly analytics.

+---

+## © Credits & Acknowledgements

+The [Just the Docs](https://github.com/just-the-docs/just-the-docs) theme is used for a clean, documentation-style layout.
+Licensed under [MIT](https://opensource.org/license/MIT).

+Created with the help of AI.
+Model used: [Claude Sonnet 4.6](https://www.anthropic.com/news/claude-sonnet-4-6).
+The content has been reviewed and edited by the author for accuracy and clarity, but may contain errors.
+Always verify against the latest [PeopleCert documentation](https://www.peoplecert.org/).

+---